-The EPA recommends getting your septic tank inspected every few years and pumped every three to five years.
+The Environmental Protection Agency recommends getting your septic tank inspected every few years and pumped every three to five years.
 It also indicates that using water efficiently takes strain off your septic tank, helping ensure optimal performance over time.

 Frequently asked questions

 It depends.
-In general, your homeowners insurance policy will protect your septic tank and septic system against the same types of risks that the rest of your house is protected against.
+In general, your homeowners insurance policy will financially protect your septic tank and septic system against the same types of risks that the rest of your house is protected against.
 And, if you stay on top of regular maintenance and repairs, you may be able to avoid paying for costly septic tank repairs or replacement.
-However, some septic tank companies and private home warranty companies may offer warranties for service or maintenance of your septic system, which would provide another form of financial protection in case major repairs were necessary, but would also likely cost you more up front to purchase.
+However, some septic tank companies and private home warranty companies may offer warranties for service or maintenance of your septic system, which may provide another form of financial protection in case major repairs are necessary.
+However, these warranties might cost you more upfront to purchase.

 The cost of a septic system can vary, sometimes significantly, depending on the type of system and other factors.
 However, you’ll typically pay at least several thousand dollars for a new septic system.
 Some estimates put the cost of a new septic system at between $3,000-$9,000 for a 3-4 bedroom home, and newer technologies can land closer to $12,000-$18,000.
 Installation costs tend to increase that amount even further.